FudaWiki/fudawiki-files/mekurifuda/games/mekuri.md

 | **12</br>(King)**  | Ao kiri</br>(Blue King) | Jū no kiri</br>(10-pt.
 King) | Subeta</br>(Junk) | Subeta</br>(Junk) |

 # Game Setup
-## Choosing the Dealer
+## Choosing the Dealer and Seating Position
-There is no attested method for choosing a dealer, so you may use whichever method suits you.
+There is no attested method for choosing the dealer and seating position, so you may use whichever method suits you.

 ## Dealing the Initial Cards
 7 cards are dealt to each player, and 6 cards face-up to the table.
 The remainder of the deck is placed face-down to form the draw pile.